copyrite/LwotcMinimalText/XComGame.md

 * Does not apply to Chain Lightning.

 ## Lingering Shadow
-+15 Defense and +30 Dodge after you are revealed from Shadow.
++15 defense and +30 dodge after you are revealed from Shadow.
 1 turn duration.

 ## Lock 'N Load
 Restore 1 ammo when you kill with your primary weapon.

 ## Lockdown
-+20 Aim with attacks that trigger when a target you are suppressing moves.
++20 aim with attacks that trigger when a target you are suppressing moves.

 ## Locked On
-+20 Aim and +10 Crit to attacks against the target of your previous primary weapon attack.
++20 aim and +10 crit to attacks against the target of your previous primary weapon attack.
 * Area-of-Effect-based shots do not grant the bonus.

 ## Lone Wolf
-+12 Aim and +12 Defense if you are at least 7 tiles away from the nearest ally.
-This bonus decays by 3 Aim and 3 Defense per tile.
++12 aim and +12 defense if you are at least 7 tiles away from the nearest ally.
+This bonus decays by 3 aim and 3 defense per tile.
 * This ability does not provide defensive bonuses if the unit is disoriented, stunned, panicking, on fire or otherwise impaired.

 ## Long Watch